-The following documents need to be submitted prior to the start of the internship.
-Sent to you in a DocuSign link after you have secured a site. http://bit.ly/PHLPA
+The following documents need to be submitted prior to the start of the internship, sent to you in a Adobe Sign link after you have secured a site.
+Please visit bit.ly/PH185-188RequiredForms.
+If you don't receive your finalized copy within 5 business days, please have the student contact Claudia Ceja, University Internship Coordinator, at cceja@csufresno.edu.